adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy wound up everything.
 Immediately the clock-work man said,

 "Good morning, little girl.
 Good morning, Mrs. Hen."
 The words sounded a little hoarse.
-But both Dorothy and

-Billina understood them perfectly.
+But both Dorothy and Billina understood them perfectly.

 "Good morning, sir," they answered, politely.
 "Why are you locked up in this place?"

 "It is a long story," replied the copper man; "A cruel King of Ev, named Evoldo, liked to beat all his servants until they died.
 He bought me because his beating could not do me any harm.
 This cruel king had a lovely wife and ten beautiful children — five boys and five girls.
-But he sold them all to **the Nome King**1, who by means of his magic arts changed them all into other forms and put them in his underground palace
+But he sold them all to **the Nome King** (Король Гномов), who by means of his magic arts changed them all into other forms and put them in his underground palace to ornament the rooms.

-1 **the Nome King** — Король Гномов

-to ornament the rooms.
 Afterward the King of Ev regretted his wicked action, and tried to get his wife and children away from the Nome King, but without avail.
 So, in despair, he locked me up in this rock, threw the key into the ocean, and then jumped in after it and was drowned."

 "How dreadful!" exclaimed Dorothy.
 "What is your name?"

 "Tiktok," he replied.

 ## Dorothy Opens the Dinner Pail